josh-collinsworth/joco-sveltekit/src/routes/blog/posts/a-new-headless-site-with-gridsome.md

 Speaking of fun things: I tried to put something interesting (interesting for me to build, at least, if not for visitors to look at) throughout the site.
 There's the aforementioned font tester on the [/uses](/uses) page, the search feature on the [/blog](/blog) page, and also, a very pointless and highly subjective chart of my professional skills on the about page.
 (There's also a bit of cheekiness to be found in the footer.)

+<SideNote>This section mentions Highlight blocks, which aren't present on the site any longer.
+Existing Highlights have been combined into Callouts.</SideNote>

 On the topic of visual interest: the new site generates a bit extra using a couple of custom editor blocks; **Callouts** (which work a lot like pull quotes from a print publication), and **Highlights** (which serve to enlarge key pieces of text).
 Both make the posts a bit more skimmable (not a word; I'm ok with it), and help convey its main points at a glance.

 <Callout>When you’re on a wide enough screen, the callouts appear with the article text conventionally wrapping around them (and hidden using ARIA to prevent screen readers repeating the text).</Callout>